 Latent trajectories were determined using percent change from baseline in average cigarettes per day (CPD) at weeks 2, 10, 18, and 26.
 CPD was determined using responses to the question “how many cigarettes do you smoke/day on average?”
 When responses to that question were unavailable, values from “how many cigarettes do you smoke/week on average” divided by 7 days per week were used instead.
 If a participant reported they had stopped smoking, CPD was set to 0.
 7 subjects were missing baseline CPD values and were not included in analyses.
 Of these, 1884 have at least one post-baseline average CPD value.

-The baseline variables used to predict latent class were age started smoking, longest period without smoking, number of times tried to quit smoking, FTND, intention to quit, length of time since last quit attempt, experience of anxiety in the last 24 hours, experience of depression in the last 24 hours, SF-36 subscales, carbon monoxide parts per million (CO ppm), relief from smoking, study site, and parent trial treatment group (22 variables in all).
+The baseline variables used to predict latent class were age at trial intake, age started smoking, longest period without smoking, number of times tried to quit smoking, FTND, intention to quit, length of time since last quit attempt, experience of anxiety in the last 24 hours, experience of depression in the last 24 hours, SF-36 subscales, carbon monoxide parts per million (CO ppm), relief from smoking, study site, and parent trial treatment group (22 variables in all).

 Data sources